Macrometacorp/pyC8/docs/c8ql.rst

     # Initialize the C8 Data Fabric client.
     client = C8Client(protocol='https', host='MY-C8-EDGE-DATA-FABRIC-URL', port=443)

-    # For the "mytenant" tenant, connect to "test" database as tenant admin.
+    # For the "mytenant" tenant, connect to "test" fabric as tenant admin.
-    # This returns an API wrapper for the "test" database on tenant 'mytenant'
+    # This returns an API wrapper for the "test" fabric on tenant 'mytenant'
     # Note that the 'mytenant' tenant should already exist.
-    db = client.db(tenant='mytenant', name='test', username='root', password='passwd')
+    fabric = client.fabric(tenant='mytenant', name='test', username='root', password='passwd')

     # Get the C8QL API wrapper.
-    c8ql = db.c8ql
+    c8ql = fabric.c8ql

     # Create a new C8QL user function.
     c8ql.create_function(